-The Ultimate Guide to Fats
+The Ultimate Guide to Healthy Fats & Weight Loss

 avocado

-The Ultimate Guide to Fats
+The Ultimate Guide to Healthy Fats & Weight Loss

+If there is one area of nutrition that causes a lot of confusion, it’s fats.
+Far from being unhealthy, fattening and best kept to an absolute minimum as was once believed, healthy fats are essential.
 Every cell in our body has a membrane made from fats.
 Our brain is nearly 60% fat.
 Fats are needed to make hormones and to enable the absorption of fat soluble nutrients – vitamins A, D, K and E. And if you’re not sold on the health benefits, a low fat diet isn’t an effective way to lose weight either.

 AVOCADO OIL